CharlesMangwa/react-native-simple-markdown/README.md

 ## Properties
 #### `style`

-The Markdown will apply its styles by default.
+The Markdown will apply its style by default.
 However you can pass a `styles` prop to customize it has you want.

 Example: